+While spectrum sharing between different wireless systems exists to allow them to operate in the same frequency band under certain rules and conditions, it has still not met the high expectations set to it through the recent technical developments.
 It is expected that spectrum sharing will play an increasingly important role in the future, especially to allow entrant 5G networks to be deployed in new spectrum bands that potentially have incumbent spectrum users, whose rights need to be protected [2].
 Operations in higher carrier frequencies planned for 5G will change the traditional network deployment models, as radio wave propagation limits the achievable coverage of a base station, when going to higher frequency bands.
 This development would allow the deployment of potentially a large number of local 5G networks by different stakeholders.
 As a result, the values of different spectrum bands will be different [13]-[14].
 Moreover, and possibly more importantly, the values will be different for different stakeholders [6].

-While noting that the upcoming 5G spectrum decisions will have a big societal impact, there is very little prior research on spectrum valuation in the context of 5G networks.
-This paper aims to address the following research question: How to value spectrum in the context of local 5G networks in shared spectrum bands?
+While noting that the 5G spectrum decisions will have a big societal impact, there is very little prior research on spectrum valuation in the context of 5G networks.
+This paper aims to address the following research question: How to value spectrum in the context of local 5G networks, especially in shared spectrum bands?

 The rest of this paper is organized as follows.
 First, the evolution of spectrum management approaches is reviewed in Section II.
 The future 5G mobile communication networks are characterized in Section III based on the emerging new local 5G operator models.
 Section IV includes an analysis of existing spectrum valuation approaches based on research literature and identifies the key elements for spectrum valuation.
 Spectrum valuation in the context of local 5G networks from the perspectives of the different stakeholder roles is then developed in Chapter V, based on data gathered from a series of expert workshops.
-Finally, the key findings and future work are presented in Section VI, followed by the conclusions drawn in Section VII.
+Chapter VI presents a case study analyzing recent 5G spectrum decisions in the 3.5 GHz band in different countries from spectrum valuation elements' viewpoints identified in this paper.
+Finally, the key findings and future work are presented in Section VII, followed by the conclusions drawn in Section VIII.